 I had gained the energy to see her.

 The tears falling from her face was a hell I never wanted to see.

 Yet, I looked into her eyes.

-I did not listen to whatever she was saying, I simply focused into her eyes.
+I did not listen to whatever she was saying, I simply focused on her eyes.

 They do say that the eyes are the gateway to the soul, or some crap like that, right?

 I felt her entire being cast into me.